ASPIVIX Reports Positive First-in-Women Results Using Novel Suction Cervical Device in IUD Procedures

 “We are pleased to gather positive initial physician and patient experience using the CAREVIX device, which we believe has the potential to transform how IUD procedures are performed and motivate more women to consider this safe and effective contraception option,” said Mathieu Horras, chief executive officer of ASPIVIX.
 “We look forward to conducting the ADVANCE Women Phase II trial, a randomized, multi-centre study comparing pain scores and other complication rates among women receiving an IUD with CAREVIX versus procedures using a tenaculum.”

-ASPIVIX SA is a privately held medical device company based in Renens, Switzerland, dedicated to developing modern and gentle gynecological solutions that advance women’s healthcare.
+ASPIVIX SA is a privately held medical device company based in Renens, Switzerland, dedicated to developing a Suction Cervical Device in IUD Procedures.
 The Company’s innovative technology, development and clinical program are supported by investors 4FO Venture Partners and Zürcher Kantonalbank (ZKB), European Union research and innovation program Horizon 2020, and visionary angel investors.